Temperatures

 The seasons are getting longer for trees, at an accelerated pace at higher altitudes.

-The glaciers, emblems of the massif, are gradually disappearing.
-A challenge for mankind, but new spaces for life?
+The glaciers that are symbolic of the massif are disappearing.
+A challenge for humanity but new spaces for other life?

 Herbivores at every level